raspberrypilearning/active-assistant/en/quiz1/question_1.md

 The `forever`{:class='microbitbasic'} block is a **loop** that constantly repeats while your program is running, if you put something in here it will be shown again and again.
   --- /feedback ---

-- (x)
+- ( )

 `on button A pressed`{:class='microbitinput'}

   --- feedback ---
-This event only happens when the user presses Button A, no automatically when you run the program.
+This event only happens when the user presses Button A, not automatically when you run the program.
   --- /feedback ---

 - ( )